ASIJ-Mustangs/sinbad/tutorials/java/welcome01.md

 ## Getting Started

-* Open up a new program file in your Java programming environment and define a `main()` method.
+* Open up a new program file in your Java programming environment.
+Create a new Java file called Welcome01.java and define a `main()` method.

 * Import the *Sinbad* library by typing: